-- Conduct monthly water quality monitoring of Okabena and Ocheda lakes during June through September. - Test algae blooms at public beaches and boat landings for microcystins toxins. - Continue to offer Conservation Reserve Program (CRP) filter strip incentive payments throughout the district. - Continue to provide administrative and technical services, and financial support, for Okabena-Ocheda-Bella Clean Water Partnership Joint Powers Board. - Read staff gauges at least monthly during the ice-free season on Okabena, Ocheda, and Bella lakes.
+- Conduct monthly water quality monitoring of Okabena and Ocheda lakes during June through September. - Contact city and equipment vendors to determine whether monitoring water quality from an agricultural and urban watershed for comparison is feasible.
+If so, purchase and install equipment and collect samples and flow data. - Test algae blooms at public beaches and boat landings for microcystins toxins. - Continue to offer Conservation Reserve Program (CRP) filter strip incentive payments throughout the district. - Continue to provide administrative and technical services, and financial support, for Okabena-Ocheda-Bella Clean Water Partnership Joint Powers Board. - Read staff gauges at least monthly during the ice-free season on Okabena, Ocheda, and Bella lakes.
 Report data annually to the Department of Natural Resources (DNR). - Do the work needed to maintain and manage the vegetation on the Prairie View site.
-Provide funding as needed for weed and volunteer tree control. - Manage Prairie View outlets to minimize the pond water level until vegetation is established around the sand filter benches. - Do maintenance on the Prairie View sand filter benches as needed to maintain their designed capacity.
-The filter bench sand layers will be replaced during the year if feasible. - Continue discussions with Worthington about ownership and management of the Prairie View property. - Do monthly inspections of the Prairie View ponds project site as required by the operation and maintenance plan.
+Provide funding as needed for weed and volunteer tree control. - Manage Prairie View outlets to minimize the pond water level until vegetation is established around the sand filter benches. - Do maintenance on the Prairie View sand filter benches as needed to maintain their designed capacity. - Continue discussions with Worthington about ownership and management of the Prairie View property. - Do monthly inspections of the Prairie View ponds project site as required by the operation and maintenance plan.
 Perform maintenance as needed. - Cooperate with Worthington, Olson Trust, Lake Okabena Improvement Association, Nobles County and other partners to take next steps in a multi-year Lake Okabena carp population control program.
-Contact Carp Solutions, Inc to get a bid for Okabena carp population control activities and/or removal. - Work with Worthington to provide for the disposal of carp removed from Lake Okabena and Whiskey Ditch during the spawning season. - Implement tasks in the Crailsheim Water Quality Improvement Plan project work plan including: - 1.
-Apply for and receive approved permits from the Army Corps of Engineers, DNR and Worthington to construct the project.
+Contact Carp Solutions, Inc to get a bid for Okabena carp population control activities and/or removal. - Work with Worthington to provide for the disposal of carp removed from Lake Okabena and Whiskey Ditch during the spawning season. - Implement tasks in the Crailsheim Water Quality Improvement Plan project work plan including: - Apply for and receive approved permits from the Army Corps of Engineers, DNR and Worthington to construct the project.
 Do wetland mitigation if required. - 2.
-Complete the project design. - 3.
+Complete the project redesign. - 3.
 Advertise the project for bids during late spring.
 Choose a contractor and complete construction if bids meet expectations.